Ciantic/PersistentJobs/README.md

 Does not work yet, don't try.

+## Use case examples

+-   Email queue with retry mechanism and max parallelization
+-   Resize images on background
+-   Run cleanup commands on defined cron schedule
+-   Check failed payments in subscription system

+## Defined behavior

+Two types of persistent jobs:

+-   Deferred jobs
+    -   Single method call
+    -   Ability to retry
+    -   Wait between failures
+    -   Max parallelization per method
+    -   Ability to delay execution
+-   Cron jobs
+    -   Uses crontabs Hour / Min / Day / Month / DayOfWeek format
+    -   Each instance schedules Deferred jobs
+    -   Can be dedfined in code and manually in database
+    -   All deferred jobs can be cron jobs
+    -   Can be disabled from database
+    -   Source defined cron jobs are recreated on start
+    -   Does not delete non-existing cron jobs

 ## Usage with source generator attribute `CreateDeferred`

 With a static method returning Task, e.g.